opentensor/developer-docs/docs/getting-started/wallets.md

 wallet(tst1_coldkey, tst1_hotkey, ~/.bittensor/wallets/)
 >>>
 ```
-### Location of the created wallet
+### Location and contents of the local wallet

-Generated wallets are stored locally on your machine under `~/.bittensor/wallets`.
-Use the below command:
+Local wallets are stored on your machine under `~/.bittensor/wallets`.
+Use the below command to list them:

 ```bash
 tree ~/.bittensor/
 ```

-To see the following the directory structure for the above-created Bittensor wallet.
+You will see an output like this:

 ```bash
 tree ~/.bittensor/